プラットフォーム: All Platforms バージョン: 6.4, 6.3

 For vulnerabilities that are assessed as not applicable to the COMSOL software, choose the response that is the most suitable to the security processes of your organization:

-- No action.
+1. Take no action and keep COMSOL up to date.
 Rely on COMSOL's vulnerability assessments.
 Keep the COMSOL software up-to-date using regular product updates.

 Vulnerability assessments

-CVE-2026-22022
+• CVE-2026-22022

-Assessment: Not vulnerable
+Assessment: Not applicable

-The COMSOL software does not rely on the "Rule Based Authorization Plugin".CVE-2026-22444
+The COMSOL software does not rely on the "Rule Based Authorization Plugin".

 CVE-2024-52012